 You may prefer to uncheck Save History option if you manage the saved project in a version control system (such as SVN or GIT) that stores the history of changes externally.

-Warning: Unchecking Save History will limit the following features after reopening the project:
+Note: Unchecking Save History will limit the following features after reopening the project:

 Note: Closing the last application window will quit the application and the current project will be restored when the application is started next time.